Complications of Type 2 Diabetes

 Heart Disease and Stroke

-Diabetes is one of the major, modifiable risk factors for heart disease and stroke.
-If you have other risk factors, like high blood pressure and high cholesterol, you have an even higher chance of developing problems with your blood vessels.
-A clogged or narrow vessel in your heart can lead to a heart attack, while the same problem in your brain can lead to a stroke.
-This means that people with diabetes must not only keep their blood sugar levels under control, but also effectively control their blood pressure and cholesterol levels, as well.
+, while the same problem in your brain can lead to a stroke.
+This means that people with diabetes must not only keep their blood sugar levels under control, but also effectively control their blood pressure and cholesterol levels as well.

 Type 2 diabetes damages the small blood vessels in the eyes.
 This can put you at increased risk for 3 types of vision problems:

 , and retinopathy (a general term for disorders of the retina caused by diabetes).
+Retinopathy is a leading cause of blindness.
 Fortunately, most diabetes-related vision problems can be slowed or stopped if caught early and can be prevented with good blood sugar and blood pressure control.

 High levels of blood sugar cause the kidneys to overwork.
 This excess strain can cause the kidneys to function poorly.
 Eventually, needed protein is lost in the urine and waste products build up in the blood.
 If diagnosed early, there are several treatments that may prevent your kidney disease from getting worse.
 If caught later,